QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ## Synchronization

-In our previous discussion, we found that developed economies have a more synchronized period of recessions, but the synchronization does not appear in Argentina until the 2000s.
+In our previous discussion, we found that developed economies have a more synchronized period of recessions, but the synchronization didn't appear in Argentina until the 2000s.

 Let's examine this trend further.

-With slight modifications, we can use our previous function to draw a plot that includes many countries
+With slight modifications, we can use our previous function to draw a plot with multiple countries

 ```{code-cell} ipython3
 def plot_comparison_multi(data, countries, title,